 What to Do

-- Caladesi Island State Park – A short ferry ride takes you to this untouched island with nature trails and quiet, unspoiled beaches.
+- Caladesi Island State Park is a short ferry ride that takes you to this untouched island with nature trails and quiet, unspoiled beaches.
 A nice break from the main tourist spots.

 Where to Stay